 26 What are the principal business structures of project companies?
 What are the principal sources of financing available to project companies?

-Project companies are almost invariably incorporated under the form of limited liability companies by quotas, or limited liability companies by shares.
-Considering the partnership requirement mention in the answer to question 10, the formation of joint ventures will be increasingly implemented.
+Project companies are almost invariably incorporated under the form of private limited liability companies by quotas, or public limited catarinaosorio@alcadvogados.com irinaferreira@alcadvogados.com